It’s your first home, but it’s not our first mortgage. Count on us to help you understand each stage of the process.

 How can I estimate how much I might be able to borrow?

-There are different ways to estimate a price range that's appropriate for you.
-The words prequalification and preapproval may refer to two different services provided by mortgage lenders.
-While both are useful options for learning your potential purchase price range, it’s important to understand how they differ.
+There are different ways find a home loan amount that you may qualify for.
+The words prequalification and preapproval often refer to two different services provided by mortgage lenders.
+While both are useful options for learning how much you may be able to borrow to buy a home, it's important to understand how they differ.
+Our video Prequalification vs. Preapproval can help you learn more about the difference.

 Video — Prequalification versus preapproval

-Having a PriorityBuyer® preapproval letter can provide several benefits.
+Having a PriorityBuyer preapproval can provide several benefits.
 It identifies you as a serious buyer, adds to your negotiating strength when making an offer, lets you shop confidently, and may allow for a faster closing.

 It can also help you identify and address possible qualification needs early in the homebuying process.
 Plus, if you’re a first-time homebuyer with no record of previous mortgage payments, a preapproval may help you feel more confident pursuing your first home purchase.